smart-on-fhir/fhir-bulk-data-docs/authorization.md

 **Response**

-The response is a bearer token that will enable the client to retrieve FHIR resources from, and communicate with, the EHR for a five-minute time period.
+The response is a bearer token that will enable the client to retrieve
+resources from, and communicate with, the FHIR resource server for a five-minute time period.

 ```
 HTTP/1.1 200 OK